Skip to table of contents

 The sole basis for an appeal is an alleged prejudiced or capricious evaluation or decision.
 The policy and procedures regarding academic appeals are detailed in the Faculty Handbook.
 (Appendix C)

-The University of Oklahoma Health Sciences Center (OUHSC) is excluded from participation in the Oklahoma State Regents for Higher Education (OSRHE) Academic Forgiveness Provision, including repeat, reprieve, and renewal.
-Therefore, all grades earned will be included in grade point calculations when applying for acceptance to an OUHSC program.
-OUHSC student undergraduate coursework is included in this policy.
+The University of Oklahoma Health Sciences is excluded from participation in the Oklahoma State Regents for Higher Education (OSRHE) Academic Forgiveness Provision, including repeat, reprieve, and renewal.
+Therefore, all grades earned will be included in grade point calculations when applying for acceptance to an OU Health Sciences program.
+The OU Health Sciences student undergraduate coursework is included in this policy.
 (OSRHE Approved, 6-21-93)

 Academic Integrity means honesty and responsibility in scholarship.
 The basic assumptions regarding student academic work at the University of Oklahoma are: